visus-io/cuid.net/README.md

 #### CUIDv1

+> [!IMPORTANT]
-> :exclamation: CUIDv1 has been deprecated for security reasons.
+> CUIDv1 has been deprecated for security reasons.
 Efforts should be made towards migrating to `Cuid2`.

->
+> [!WARNING]
-> :warning: It is possible to derive with a degree of certainty when and where a CUIDv1 has been created.
+> It is possible to derive with a degree of certainty when and where a CUIDv1 has been created.

->
+> [!NOTE]
-> :memo: Usage of CUIDv1 will emit the compiler warning `VISLIB0001`.
+> Usage of CUIDv1 will emit the compiler warning `VISLIB0001`.

 Designed and optimized for horizontal scaling and binary searches, `Cuid` is an immutable structure that can be a potential alternative to `Guid` for situations where a clean "string safe" unique and sortable identifier is needed and